qzhuae/MarkdownNotes/ECON4124Final.md

 For any value of discount factor, the infinitely repeated game of G has a NE in which the discounted average payoff of each player is $u_i(D,D)$.

-Use SPE instead of NE for PD.
+1. Use SPE instead of NE for PD
+2. Replace PD with any two-player game with finitely many actions
+3. Replace PD with any multi-player game with finitely many actions and no players' payoff function is same as any other's.

 ## Some Stuff from Jiang Wenda